xieyangshuying/FRC/README.md

 ## Usage
 #### 1. Load Video data:
-The "Load Video" function is to load a video file (such as *.avi file), and the “Play Video” function is to play video files.
-The “Pause” function is to pause the playing video, and the “Stop” function is to stop the playing video.
+The "Load Video" function is to load a video file (such as *.avi file), and the "Play Video" function is to play video files.
+The “Pause” function is to pause the playing video, and the "Stop" function is to stop the playing video.
 #### 2. Draw Marker Light:
 The "Draw Marker Light" function is to draw the location of marker light in video.
 The larger the rectangular area is, the longer the calculation time is.
 #### 3. Get Movie Marker: